BCMsoftware/FactorGame/README.txt

 It's a funny math game.

-You can read the log file after playing with the computer, and you can think of how to beat it.
+You can read the log file after playing, and you can think of how to win.
-But prehaps you won't win.